nirbo/mnist/README.md

 ## More Info

-For further information on this example, take a look at the tutorial based on this repository in the [TensorPort Documentation](https://docs.tensorport.com). **Specific link here!**
+For further information on this example, take a look at the tutorial based on this repository in the [TensorPort Documentation](https://docs.tensorport.com/v1.0/docs/mnist-with-tensorport).

 For further info on the MNIST dataset, check out [Yann LeCun's page](http://yann.lecun.com/exdb/mnist/) about it.
 To learn more about TensorFlow and Deep Learning in general, take a look at the [TensorFlow](https://tensorflow.org) website.